Supporting Summer: Seasonal Recipes for the Fire Season

 HEART 7 - Spirit Gate (Shenmen)

 This point calms the mind and nourishes the Heart.
-It also helps to support the Heart if there is excess heat, or blood disorders, leading to insomnia, palpitations, and anxiety.
+It also helps to support the Heart if there is excess heat or blood disorders, leading to insomnia, palpitations, and anxiety.
 The Heart is related to the spirit and is often connected to excess heat and blood disorders, so this point can also help with insomnia, palpitations, and anxiety.

-During daily life or a movement/yoga practice, access this point by using firm but gentle pressure with a finger of thumb.
+During daily life or a movement/yoga practice, access this point by using firm but gentle pressure with a finger or thumb.
 Use it during a back-bending yoga practice to stoke the fire and joy of the Heart.
 Or use it during a forward folding or restorative practice to calm the Heart-Mind.

 LOCATION: Located on the inner side of the pinkie side of the wrist crease.
 The point is located on the radial side of the flexor carpi ulnaris.